pamelafox/python-project-template/README.md

 The checks and tests are all run using Github actions on every pull request and merge to main.

 This repository is setup for Python 3.11.
+To customize that:
+1. Change the `image` argument in `.devcontainer/devcontainer.json` (see [https://github.com/devcontainers/images/tree/main/src/python](https://github.com/devcontainers/images/tree/main/src/python#configuration) for a list of pre-built Docker images)
-To customize that, change the `VARIANT` argument in `.devcontainer/devcontainer.json`, change the config options in `.precommit-config.yaml` and change the version number in `.github/workflows/python.yaml`.
+1. change the config options in `.precommit-config.yaml`
+1. change the version number in `.github/workflows/python.yaml`

 ## Development instructions